-Yet it is well-known that CEFs normally trade at a discount, sometimes at a premium, to their NAV, and we often observe large and persistent deviations of CEF prices from their associated NAVs, presenting a challenge to conventional models of asset pricing.3 See, among others, Lee, Shleifer, and Thaler (1990, 1991), Ahmed, Koppl, Rosser, and White (1997), Gemmill and Thomas (2002), Hughen and Wohar (2006), and Berk and Stanton (2007).4
+Yet it is well-known that CEFs typically trade at a discount, sometimes at a premium, to their NAV, and we often observe large and persistent deviations of CEF prices from their associated NAVs, presenting a challenge to conventional models of asset pricing.3 See, among others, Lee, Shleifer, and Thaler (1990, 1991), Ahmed, Koppl, Rosser, and White (1997), Gemmill and Thomas (2002), Hughen and Wohar (2006), and Berk and Stanton (2007) who have shed light on the factors and mechanisms that contribute to the observed discounts and premiums in CEFs.4

-Many researchers put forward theoretical hypotheses for such puzzling phenomena, also known as the CEF Puzzle, such as investor sentiment (De Long, Shleifer, Summers, and Waldmann, 1990; Lee et al., 1991; Chopra, Lee, Shleifer, and Thaler, 1993; Anderson, Beard, Kim, and Stern, 2013); arbitrage costs (Pontiff, 1996; Gemmill and Thomas, 2002); accumulated tax liability effects (Malkiel, 1995; Day, Li, and Xu, 2011); the structure of management fees and compensation (Ross, 2002; Berk and Stanton, 2007); and asset price bubbles (Jarrow and Protter, 2019).
+Many researchers put forward theoretical hypotheses for such puzzling phenomena of the CEF Puzzle, such as investor sentiment (De Long, Shleifer, Summers, and Waldmann, 1990; Lee et al., 1991; Chopra, Lee, Shleifer, and Thaler, 1993; Anderson, Beard, Kim, and Stern, 2013); arbitrage costs (Pontiff, 1996; Gemmill and Thomas, 2002); accumulated tax liability effects (Malkiel, 1995; Day, Li, and Xu, 2011); the structure of management fees and compensation (Ross, 2002; Berk and Stanton, 2007); and asset price bubbles (Jarrow and Protter, 2019).
+These theoretical hypotheses represent different perspectives on the underlying drivers of the CEF puzzle, aiming to provide a comprehensive understanding of this intriguing phenomenon.

 This paper revisits the CEF Puzzle by employing an econometric model framework that allows multiple trend-breaks at unknown dates.
 We further utilize moment conditions to enhance the efficiency of estimations when the error term obeys a non-normal distribution.
-In what follows, we demonstrate that prolonged deviations of the fund price from its fundamentals are mainly observed when linear models are employed, even though these discounts often exhibit multiple long swings over time.
+In what follows,